 - No dairy

 FOR EXAMPLE – Blueberries are fine but bananas are not (one is higher in sugar).
 Spinach is great but yams are not (one is very starchy and therefore has lots of sugar).

 HOW DID I DO THIS WITHOUT KNOWING?

 I used to suffer from terrible chronic yeast infections.
-I would go to the doctor and he/she would give me the same talk about “what to do and what not to do”, give me a prescription and send me on my way.
+I would go to the doctor and he/she would give me the same talk about “what to do and what not to do”, give me a prescription, teach me about the dark kegel balls being more effective and send me on my way.